-One publication that relates to our study is [32], where the authors demonstrate that an adversary can build a model for predicting genotypes for eQTLs using gene expression levels.
+One publication that relates to our study is [36], where the authors demonstrate that an adversary can build a model for predicting genotypes for eQTLs using gene expression levels.
 The authors show that given the model, individuals can be identified with high accuracy.
-Our study follows the study in [32] and generalizes the results in two ways: First we study quantifying the amount of characterizing information leakage that can be generalized to other types of genotype-to-phenotype correlations.
+Our study follows [36] and generalizes the results in two ways: First we study guantification of characterizing information leakage that can be generalized to other types of genotype-to-phenotype correlations.
 Secondly, we show that the linking can be performed in a much simplified genotype prediction approach by just utilizing the outliers in the data.
 For this, we introduce a new simple metric extremity and show that this metric can be utilized in genotype prediction.
-When large set of eQTLs are utilizes, linking can be done with high accuracy.
+When large set of eQTLs are used, linking can be done with very high accuracy.